ianarawjo/splat/README.md

 Notes can include participant IDs in parentheses (e.g., `(P1)`, `(P2)`) at the end.
 When you select multiple notes, Splat will show all participant IDs in the status bar.

+## Why Splat?

+I am an HCI researcher who prefers to [affinity diagram](https://www.nngroup.com/articles/affinity-diagram/) when coding qualitative data.
+In the past, I've used FigJam and Miro, but find them too clunky and proprietary for this task.
+I wanted a tool that supports affinity diagramming for research with low overhead.

+Splat was created during a real research project: an interview study where I had to cluster 1400+ descriptive codes.
+While using Splat to manually cluster data, I added features iteratively as I needed them.
+These include selecting multiple notes, displaying participant IDs of selected notes, and  semantic search.
+When sharing with my teammates, I found it very easy to just give them the exported JSON file and the HTML of Splat, which they could load themselves.

+The semantic search feature of Splat is configurable and AI assistance can be entirely local with Ollama running on-device.
+For many research applications, this privacy is essential.
+However, I have observed students use Splat for many other use cases, outside of qualitative coding; thus, more powerful AI assistance via OpenAI is available to those who want it.

+Splat is offered as a community resource, completely free and open-source.
+Want a feature?
+Implement it yourself and raise a Pull Request!

 ## Key Features

 **Board Interaction**